MissakaI/SCS2201_Assignment01/README.md

 The outer loop will keep a count on how many matching patterns are there.
 If count is zero it will display "No match found"
 If count there is at least matching pattern program will display the index of the text which matches the pattern

+File results will be printed on a newely created file

+#### Execution of Question 1

+1. To complile `javac StringMatch.java`
+2. Execute with default files `java StringMatch <PatternFile> <TextFile>`

+eg: `java StringMatch "pattern1.txt" "text1.txt"`

 ## Question 2